2decomp-fft/2decomp-fft/submissionjoss/paper.md

 The first version of the library was released in 2010 as a tar.gz package, with a Makefile approach, and could only make use of CPUs.
 It has not been modified since its release.
-The new version of the library can now leverage NVIDIA GPUs, modern CPUs and various compilers (GNU, Intel, NVHPC, CRAY).
+The new version of the library can now leverage NVIDIA GPUs, modern CPUs, and various compilers (GNU, Intel, NVHPC, CRAY).
 It has CMAKE capabilities as well as a proper continuous integration framework with automated tests.
-The new library was designed to be more appealing to the scientific community, and can now be easily implemented as an independent library for use by other software.
+The new library was designed to be more appealing to the scientific community, and it can now be easily implemented as an independent library for use by other software.

 # GPU porting

-An initial port of 2DECOMP&FFT to GPUs has been performed within the solver AFiD-GPU [@ZHU2018199], which was mainly based on CUDA-Fortran for some kernels and CUDA-aware-MPI for communications.
+An initial port of 2DECOMP&FFT to GPUs was performed within the solver AFiD-GPU [@ZHU2018199], which was mainly based on CUDA-Fortran for some kernels and CUDA-aware-MPI for communications.
-A second library, named cuDECOMP, which is directly inspired by 2DECOMP&FFT, takes full advantages of CUDA and uses NVIDIA most recent libraries for communications such as NVIDIA Collective Communication Library (NCCL), is presented in @Romero_2022_cuDecomp.
+A second library, named cuDECOMP, which was directly inspired by 2DECOMP&FFT, takes full advantages of CUDA and uses NVIDIA's most recent libraries for communications, such as NVIDIA Collective Communication Library (NCCL), is presented in @Romero_2022_cuDecomp.
 Indeed, cuDECOMP only targets NVIDIA GPUs.
 The updated 2DECOMP&FFT mainly uses a mix of CUDA-Fortran and openACC for the GPU porting